← Back

 Summary

 SharePoint Framework domain isolated web parts will be disabled for new tenants starting April 2, 2025, and fully retired for all tenants by April 2, 2026.
-Organizations must update these web parts to regular ones before then, as they will stop functioning and show errors after retirement.
+After this, these web parts will stop working and show errors.
+Organizations should update and redeploy affected web parts as regular ones before the deadline.

 Body (from Message Center)

-Updated October 3, 2025: This update serves as a reminder that SharePoint Framework domain isolated web parts will retire and stop working in 6 months from now (April 2, 2026).
+Updated March 2, 2026: This update serves as a final reminder that SharePoint Framework domain isolated web parts will retire and stop working 1 month from now (April 2, 2026).

 After careful consideration and extensive review of usage data and feedback Microsoft has decided to retire the domain isolated web parts feature in the SharePoint Framework (SPFx).